Medical debts on your credit repor

 Negotiating affordable settlements when needed

-Ensuring corrected debts stay off your report
+Fighting to keep corrected debts off your report

 Seeking financial compensation for violations